-This section describes how a third party clients can consume the remote service endpoints provided by both Workbench and Execution Server.
+This section describes how a third party clients can consume the remote service endpoints provided by both Workbench and Execution Server, such as the REST API or remote file system services.

 10.2.1.
 Scenario

 Consider the following diagram as the environment for this document's example: